Monday, 31 August 2015

 Peel and wash the onion, garlic and ginger.

-Roughly chop the onion, garlic and ginger.
+Roughly chop or pound the onion, garlic and ginger.
+I minced them in a manual mincer.

-Marinate the chicken with 1tbsp of oil and all other ingredients.
+Marinate the chicken with 1tbsp of oil and the rest of the ingredients.

-Wednesday 19 August 2015
+Wednesday, 19 August 2015

 STEAMED PRAWNS IN MUSTARD SAUCE / BHAPA CHINGRI